oist/mcmc-date-container/README.md

 - [mcmcdate.sif](./mcmcdate.sif) Apptainer's sif container image that runs a slim version of Debian Trixie (13.1) and contains the `mcmc-date` and its helper scripts in binary format
 - [mcmcdate_debian_global_v2.def](./mcmcdate_debian_global_v2.def) Apptainer container definition file to create a fully functional Haskell environment able to compile `mcmc-date` and its helper scripts
 - [mcmcdate_debian_global_v2_multistage.def](./mcmcdate_debian_global_v2_multistage.def) Apptainer multistage container definition file that after creating the `mcmc-date` binaries, it copies them into a fresh Debian installation getting rid of the Haskell environment and reducing final image size
-- [example/analysis.conf](example/analysis.conf) Example analysis.conf file for `mcmc-date`.
-Please note, that even if calibrations and constraints are specified here, they will be only used if you activate them with the corresponding switches for the `run` script (`-c` and `-k`)
+- [example/analysis.conf](example/analysis.conf) Example `analysis.conf` file for `mcmc-date`.
+Please note, that even though calibrations and constraints have to be specified in this file, they will be only used if you activate them with the corresponding switches for the `run` script (`-c` and `-k`) also.
 - [example/calibrations.csv](example/calibrations.csv) Example time calibrations file (the header line is mandatory).
 Two leaf names pinpoint their most recent common ancestor node the calibration is to be set on.
 - [example/constraints.csv](example/constraints.csv) Example relative constraints file (the header line is mandatory).
 Two leaf names pinpoint their most recent common ancestor node the constraint is to be set on.